flipt-io/flipt-client-sdks/README.md

 ## License

-All code in this repository is licensed under the MIT License.
-See [LICENSE](./LICENSE).
+All code in this repository is licensed under the [MIT License](./LICENSE).

 ## Acknowledgements